-The Company measures the fair value of money market funds using quoted prices in active markets for identical assets and classifies them within Level 1.
+The Company measures the fair value of money market funds and agency bonds using quoted prices in active markets for identical assets and classifies them within Level 1.
 The fair value of the Company's investments in other debt securities are obtained based on quoted prices for similar asserts in active markets, or model driven valuations using significant inputs derived from or corroborated by observable market data and are classified within Level 2.

-The following table presents the fair value of the financial instruments measured on a recurring basis as of July 31, 2014:
+The following table presents the fair value of the financial instruments measured on a recurring basis as of April 30, 2015 and January 31, 2015: